SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-sso-identity-federation.md

 customer specific data, abstracting e.g. from IdP specific user interface particularities.

-Keycloak is currently being deployed as part of the OSISM testbed.
+Keycloak is currently being deployed as part of the IaaS reference implementation.
 Technically this IdP component shall be shifted from the management plane to be run on the basis of a "minimal" Kubernetes (e.g. K3S), e.g. to make use of the "self healing" and scaling features achievable